uestla/Sparse-Matrix/README.md

 product = matrixA * matrixB; // operator
 ```

-#### Matrix-Matrix addition
+#### Matrix-Matrix addition / subtraction

-You can also add matrices together.
+You can also add and subtract matrices together.
 Both matrices has to have same dimentions, otherwise `InvalidDimensionsException` is thrown.

 ```cpp
 SparseMatrix<int> matrixA(4, 7);